panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 console.log('Neo, be aware of %o', myObject);
 ```

-Looking now at the console, the `myObject` array wasn't converted into a string represenation, but rather is kept interactive.
+Looking now at the console, the `myObject` array wasn't converted into a string representation, but rather is kept interactive.

 ![Console appropriate formatting](./images/console-formatting.png)

 ## 5. Logging big objects in Node console

-The Node console doesn't provide the interactive log of objects like browsers do.
-Because the logs are normally outputed as textual information.
+The logs in Node are normally output as plain text.

-Unfortunately, by default the console.log() in Node doesn't display objects with deep level of nesting.
-The nested objectets after the level 3 are just shown as `[Object]`.
+But there is a small issue: `console.log()` in Node doesn't display objects with a deep level of nesting.
+The deep objects after level 3 are shown as `[Object]`.

 For example, let's log the following object: